Cysharp/MagicOnion/README.md

 Quick Start
 ---
-alpha-version is available in NuGet.
+alpha-version is available in NuGet(Currently only work on .NET 4.5, .NET Core and Unity is not yet)

 * Install-Package MagicOnion -Pre

-Let's implements Server!
-Server has two parts, interface and implementation.
+Let's implements Server, Server has two parts, interface and implementation.

 ```csharp
 using Grpc.Core;